mfmotta/cuda_slurm_docker/README.md

 </li>

 <li>
-After restarting, verify that the NVIDIA runtime is properly configured by running the following command:
+After restarting, verify that the NVIDIA runtime is properly configured by running:

 ```
 sudo docker info
 ```
-The output of sudo docker info should indicate that the NVIDIA runtime is available as one of the configured runtimes.
+The output of ``sudo docker info`` should indicate that the NVIDIA runtime is available as one of the configured runtimes.
 The "Runtimes" section in the output should show something like

 ```
 Runtimes: io.containerd.runc.v2 nvidia runc